 I know, programming is none of those things.

-But the way your brain works is, you may think you need to be programming, creating things by hand.
+But one implication of your interest in programming is, you may think you need to be programming, creating things by hand.

-The act of programming itself may not really be where your main gifts are, though.
+The act of programming itself may not really be where your main gifts are.
 It’s a part of you that might even be pretty weak.
 You might get anxious when you try to do it more than a tiny bit at a time.
 So be sure to feel out this skill and look for objective ways to evaluate your progress.

-In general, INTJs can be biased to think they need to be the ones to do all of the things by themselves, see?
+In general, INTJs can also be biased to think they need to be the ones to do all of the things by themselves.
 No systematization, no delegation—just you, doing it all.
 You should also determine whether you need to be that involved in the “little picture,” or if you’d rather find a way to base your career on the INTJ’s “big picture” gifts: Planning, strategy, and so on.